AtharvaDeo101/Safety-Checking-UsingYolo/README.md

 ### 2. Running the Application
 #### Start the Backend
-From the backend/ directory:\n python app.py
+- From the backend/ directory:
-\n
+- python app.py

 #### Start the Frontend
-From the frontend/ directory (in a separate terminal):\n npm run dev
+From the frontend/ directory (in a separate terminal):

-\n
+npm run dev

 ### Access the App
-Open your browser and navigate to http://localhost:3000.\n Click "Start Camera" to begin the video feed with safety equipment detection.
+Open your browser and navigate to http://localhost:3000.

-\n
+Click "Start Camera" to begin the video feed with safety equipment detection.

 ### Usage
 - Start Camera: Initiates the webcam feed and starts detecting safety gear.
 - Stop Camera: Stops the feed and releases the camera.